ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/README.md

 remain outside this PoC.
 Older saved findings without structured coverage are explicitly labeled; they are not assumed complete.

-Release selection is the first non-draft, non-prerelease in GitHub API order, within pagination caps.
-It is not a promise of the greatest semantic version.
+Release selection uses GitHub's `/releases/latest` designation; it does not scan older releases to manufacture a gap.
+This designation does not prove active maintenance or the greatest semantic version.
+Missing or invalid latest-release metadata remains unknown; default-branch README text provides context only.
+The current default MySQL image is `library/mysql:latest`, with the exact digest and platform evidence retained.
+The old `library/mysql:5.7` demonstration is explicitly retired from active opportunities; it remains a regression fixture.
-The selected legacy `library/mysql:5.7` seed illustrates a tag-specific gap, **not a claim about current MySQL or all MySQL versions**.
-The Redis repository and Redis container are deliberately separate evidence scopes.
+The Redis repository and Redis container are separate evidence scopes.

+The business objective is current project/distribution opportunities.
+Versions, tags, release IDs and observation dates make findings verifiable; they do not turn every historical unsupported version into a new opportunity.
+Explicitly configured tags may target a supported product line; review those choices with the team.
+Zero identified gaps is a valid result.

 ### Selection, popularity and limits